jdjakub/phd-thesis/ch-bl.md

 \joel{
 Having tried the "notation-first" approach with diminishing returns in Chapter\ \ref{year1}, we now turn our efforts towards prioritising self-sustainability.
 Recall that we took the "\OROM{}" half of the COLA design as our starting point and made things happen with plain JavaScript.
 This left us at the mercy of text strings as a starting point for building the "code" half.}

 We now arrive at the main contribution of this work: the construction of a programming system with our Three Properties, which we call *BootstrapLab.* On its own, the existence of such a system acts as a constructive proof of our Thesis Statement (Section\ \ref{thesis-statement-and-contributions}).
 However, we are less interested in the fact that such a thing *is* possible than we are in *how* it was done and what we can learn from the process.
 We have discussed our Three Properties in previous chapters as best we could while remaining in the theoretical realm, but since they are meant to be properties of programming systems, it is essential that we give practical experience an opportunity to teach us something about them that we could not learn otherwise.
-We would expect to not only to learn how to *achieve* such properties, but also to gain clarity on what they are.
+We would expect not only to learn how to *achieve* such properties, but also to gain clarity on their nature.

 Thus, in this chapter^[This chapter was adapted from our 2022 *Onward!* Essay entitled "Ascending the Ladder to Self-Sustainability"\ \parencite{Onward22}] we take the self-sustainable COLA as our inspiration and seek to build up to its Lisp-like "behavioural" half by means of code with Explicit Structure.
 We critically analyse its development process and identify ideas that may apply more generally.
 This will lay the foundations for creating new self-sustainable programming systems.
 The user of such a system should be able to use it for building new products and, along the way, gradually learn how to make increasingly complex improvements to the system itself using local notations as desired.
-We evaluate BootstrapLab at the end of the chapter according to the Technical Dimensions established in Chapter\ \ref{ch-tech-dims} and Olsen's criteria for user interface systems\ \parencite{EvUISR}.
+We will have to wait until Chapter\ \ref{tech-dims} to evaluate BootstrapLab in terms of our Three Properties, but we will summarise it in terms of Olsen's criteria for user interface systems\ \parencite{EvUISR} at the end of this chapter.

 What is presented here is not necessarily a chronologically accurate account, but a *rational reconstruction* of the steps involved.
 For each step, we describe the general task at hand, illustrate this with concrete decisions made in the implementation of BootstrapLab and, where appropriate, sketch possible alternative decisions and their likely consequences.
 In other words, it is a depth-first exploration of the process with some alternative branches suggested along the way.
 It can be understood at three different levels: